Deep-MI/FatSegNet/README.md

  If the tool is run for the first time the FatSegNet docker image has to be created.
 Run the following steps

- 1. `sudo git-clone https://github.com/reuter-lab/Adipose_Segmentation.git`  or download .zip file
+ 1. Run on the terminal `sudo git-clone https://github.com/reuter-lab/FatSegNet.git`  or download .zip file from the github repository
- 2.  from the download repository directory run on the terminal:
+ 2. From the download repository directory run on the terminal:

-* `bash build_docker_cpu.sh` for CPU<br/>
+* `bash build_docker_cpu.sh` for CPU (In case GPU is not available)<br/>
 * `bash build_docker_gpu.sh` for GPU <br/>

 For checking that the FatSegNet image was created correctly type on the terminal<br/>